CyberFlameGO/svnpython/Doc/library/zipimport.rst

 .. class:: zipimporter(archivepath)

-   Create a new zipimporter instance. *archivepath* must be a path to a ZIP file, or to a specific path within a ZIP file.
+   Create a new zipimporter instance. *archivepath* must be a path to a ZIP file.
+   :exc:`ZipImportError` is raised if *archivepath* doesn't point to a valid ZIP archive.

+   *archivepath* can also contain a path within the ZIP file -- the importer object will then look under that path instead of the ZIP file root.
 For example, an *archivepath* of :file:`foo/bar.zip/lib` will look for modules in the :file:`lib` directory inside the ZIP file :file:`foo/bar.zip` (provided that it exists).

-   :exc:`ZipImportError` is raised if *archivepath* doesn't point to a valid ZIP archive.

-   .. method:: find_module(fullname[, path])
+.. method:: zipimporter.find_module(fullname[, path])

    Search for a module specified by *fullname*. *fullname* must be the fully qualified (dotted) module name.
 It returns the zipimporter instance itself if the module was found, or :const:`None` if it wasn't.
 The optional *path* argument is ignored---it's there for  compatibility with the importer protocol.

-   .. method:: get_code(fullname)
+.. method:: zipimporter.get_code(fullname)

    Return the code object for the specified module.
 Raise :exc:`ZipImportError` if the module couldn't be found.

-   .. method:: get_data(pathname)
+.. method:: zipimporter.get_data(pathname)

    Return the data associated with *pathname*.
 Raise :exc:`IOError` if the file wasn't found.

-   .. method:: get_filename(fullname)

-      Return the value ``__file__`` would be set to if the specified module was imported.
-Raise :exc:`ZipImportError` if the module couldn't be found.

-   .. versionadded:: 2.7

-   .. method:: get_source(fullname)
+.. method:: zipimporter.get_source(fullname)

    Return the source code for the specified module.
 Raise :exc:`ZipImportError` if the module couldn't be found, return :const:`None` if the archive does contain the module, but has no source for it.

-   .. method:: is_package(fullname)
+.. method:: zipimporter.is_package(fullname)

    Return True if the module specified by *fullname* is a package.
 Raise :exc:`ZipImportError` if the module couldn't be found.

-   .. method:: load_module(fullname)
+.. method:: zipimporter.load_module(fullname)

    Load the module specified by *fullname*. *fullname* must be the fully qualified (dotted) module name.
 It returns the imported module, or raises :exc:`ZipImportError` if it wasn't found.

-   .. attribute:: archive
+.. attribute:: zipimporter.archive

-      The file name of the importer's associated ZIP file, without a possible subpath.
+   The file name of the importer's associated ZIP file.

-   .. attribute:: prefix
+.. attribute:: zipimporter.prefix

-      The subpath within the ZIP file where modules are searched.
-This is the empty string for zipimporter objects which point to the root of the ZIP file.
+   The path within the ZIP file where modules are searched; see :class:`zipimporter` for details.

-   The :attr:`archive` and :attr:`prefix` attributes, when combined with a slash, equal the original *archivepath* argument given to the :class:`zipimporter` constructor.

 .. _zipimport-examples: